 Different results can come back from the POSitive app based on the transaction result.

+The following method is used to unpack the results into an object.

+PositiveTransResult unpackResult(Context context, Intent intent)

-They are split into four separate lists, with a flag that can be checked to indicate if the list is present.
+The results on the object are split into four separate lists, with a flag that can be checked on the object to indicate if the list is present.

 E.g.